Arboretum Contact DetailsT : 01677 425323

 National Collections'National Plant Collections' ® held in the Arboretum

-The Arboretum currently is home to five 'National Plant Collections' ® held under the auspices of the National Council for the Conservation of Plants and Gardens ( NCCPG ).
+The Arboretum currently is home to five 'National Plant Collections' ® held under the auspices of garden plant conservation charity, Plant Heritage, formerly known as NCCPG.

 Juglans spp.- Walnuts, Fraxinus - Ash excludes excelsior cvs., Tilia spp. - Limes, Laburnum SPP & CVS and Cotinus.